Infinite-dimensional Polish groups and Property (T)

 In particular, if $G$ is a PRP group with no compact quotients, then $G$ has a Kazhdan set with two elements.
 We can actually deduce the following, which in particular confirms, for PRP groups, a suspicion of Bekka \cite[p.~512]{bekkaUnitary} that was disproved by Pestov \cite[\textsection 8]{pestovVersus} for arbitrary topological groups.

 \begin{cor*} A Roelcke precompact Polish group has a finite Kazhdan set if and only if its Bohr compactification does. \end{cor*}

 Two conspicuous concrete cases of our theorem are the groups $\Aut(\mu)$ and $\Aut^*(\mu)$ mentioned above.
 Pestov \cite[\textsection 9]{pestovVersus} lists the question of whether these groups are Kazhdan as open.
-In the case of $\Aut(\mu)$, however, it seems likely that Property~(T) could be deduced from the work of Neretin \cite{nerBistochastic} on the representations of this group, in a similar fashion as Bekka's proof for $U(\ell^2)$ from the works of Kirillov and Ol'shanski.
+In the case of $\Aut(\mu)$, however, it seems likely that Property~(T) could be deduced from the work of Neretin \cite{nerBistochastic}\cite[\textsection 8.4]{nerBook} on the representations of this group, in a similar fashion as Bekka's proof for $U(\ell^2)$ from the works of Kirillov and Ol'shanski (although the works \cite{nerBistochastic,nerBook} only contain a description of the \emph{irreducible} representations of $\Aut(\mu)$, and an argument has to be added in order to complete the classification of all unitary representations).
 In the case of $\Aut^*(\mu)$, on the other hand, I believe that the result is indeed new.
 In both cases we are able to give explicit finite Kazhdan sets (see Section~\ref{sec:special-cases}).

 Another interesting family of examples is related to the randomized groups $L^0([0,1],G)$.
 As we said before, these groups generally fail to have Property~(T).
 However, if $G$ is a PRP group, then the semidirect product $L^0([0,1],G)\rtimes\Aut(\mu)$ is a PRP group as well, as shown in \cite{ibaRando}.
 Hence the semidirect product enjoys Property~(T), and it even has a finite Kazhdan set (which cannot be contained in $\Aut(\mu)$, if $G$ has non-trivial representations).
 In particular, and in contrast to Pestov's result, all groups of the form $L^0([0,1],G)\rtimes\Aut(\mu)$ for compact metrizable $G$ have strong Property~(T).